-The climate of Pantnagar is fall under sub humid sub tropical climate with severe cold and hot summers.
-It has summer season from March to June, a rainy season from July to October and cold winter season from November to February.
-The total annual rainfall in the area is about 1459 mm of which 80% is received from June to September by SW monsoon.
-May is the hottest month of the year and maximum temperature rises up to 41.5±1.5°C. However, lowest temperature can be low as 1.5±1.0°C in the month of January.
-Maximum relative humidity remains in the range of 90-95 percent which is experienced during monsoon season and 80-85 percent during winter season.
-On an average, wind speed ranges from 1.5 to 16.4 km/ hr while open pan evaporation range from 1.0 to 19.6 mm/day which varies from Winter/Rabi season.
+The climate of Pantnagar falls under sub-humidsub-humid sub-tropical climate with severe cold and hot summers.
+It has summer season from March to June, a rainy season from July to October and a cold winter season from November to February.
+The total annual rainfall in the area is about 1459 mm, of which 80% is received from June to September by the SW monsoon.
+May is the hottest month of the year, and the maximum temperature rises to 41.5±1.5°C. However, the lowest temperature can be as low as 1.5±1.0°C in January.
+Maximum relative humidity remains in the range of 90-95 per cent, which is experienced during the monsoon season, and 80-85 per cent during the winter season.
+On average, wind speed ranges from 1.5 to 16.4 km/ hr while open pan evaporation ranges from 1.0 to 19.6 mm/day, which varies from the Winter/Rabi season.

 Experimental details